bhlmn/WindVerification/README.md

 # WindVerification
-R Package to calculate potential winds (10-m) from wind observations
+R Package to process and verify wind forecasts from weather models

 ## Installation